 The source of the Rio De Los Pinos in Colorado is located in the Rio Grande National Forest off Highway 17 about 32 miles southwest of Twin Rivers Cabins & RV Park.
 Great trout fishing for the entire family.

 There’s two ways to easily access the Los Pinos.
 You can start up at the top on the Cumbres Pass as it flows into and out of Trujillo Meadows Reservoir or you can drive south about 15 minutes from twin Rivers Cabins & RV park and go into New Mexico and be fishing it in no time.
 Great for Browns, Rainbows, and Brookies!

 Platoro Reservoir is 990 surface acres in size, at an elevation of 10,000 feet.
 Fishing is for brown, rainbow and brook trout.
 The reservoir is open to large and small motorized and non-motorized boats.
 There is a boat ramp at the northeast end of the reservoir, near the dam.
 It’s about 30 miles from Twin Rivers Cabins & RV park, a nice day trip for fishing!

 Terrace Reservoir is located about 30 miles west of la Jara, CO, So it’s about an hour drive from Twin Rivers Cabins & Rv Park but well worth it.
 Great trout fishing in both the reservoir and the Alamosa River which flow both into and out of it.
 Elevation 8500 ft.

 La Jara Reservoir

-is Located about 30 miles west of La Jara, CO. at about 10,000 ft. of elevation.
+is located about 30 miles west of La Jara, Colorado at about 10,000 ft. of elevation.
 During high water, the fishing can be really good.
 You can also fish La Jara Creek, which flows out of it, for some really nice trout.